Dermal Fillers for Tear Troughs

 How will I look after dermal filler in the tear troughs?

-There may be redness and swelling, and red dots at the injection sites.
-Bruising is very common with dermal filler injection in tear troughs.
+There may be redness and swelling, and red dots or bruising at the injection or cannula entry sites.

 If cannula is used, bruising is less common.